-In constant currency, our services business' total margin and total margin as a percentage of revenues decreased in the fiscal 2024 periods presented, relative to the corresponding prior year periods, due to lower total revenues and higher total expenses for this business.
+In constant currency, our services business' total margin and total margin as a percentage of revenues increased in the fiscal 2025 periods presented, relative to the corresponding prior year periods, due to lower total expenses for this business.

 Research and Development Expenses: Research and development expenses consist primarily of personnel related expenditures.
 We intend to continue to invest significantly in our research and development efforts because, in our judgment, they are essential to maintaining our competitive position.